Battle of Aleppo (2012–2016): Aftermath

+During the final government offensive on East Aleppo from 15 November to 22 December 2016, an estimated 130,000 civilians left the former rebel-held enclaves for government-controlled areas, according to the SOHR.
+After the army recaptured East Aleppo, the Red Cross stated that around 34,000 people were evacuated from rebel-held East Aleppo (including approximately 4,000 rebel fighters).
+They were taken on buses and private cars via the southwestern industrial neighborhood of Ramouseh to rebel-held Idlib.

+In the seven months after the battle from January to July 2017, the UN International Organization on Migration (IOM) estimated that at least 405,000 internally displaced persons (IDPs) and refugees returned to Aleppo.
+It noted that returnees to Aleppo province constituted 67% of all returnees in the first seven months of 2017, which was the largest return wave in years.
+By October 2017, the number of returnees rose to around half a million; of these, 300,000 returned to the former rebel-held Eastern neighborhoods of the city.

+Further military developments

 On 22 February 2018, it was reported that the YPG had agreed to hand over the eastern districts of the city of Aleppo to the Syrian government.
 According to Syrian state television, this decision was made to reinforce positions around the region of Afrin, and to halt Turkey's offensive.
 This came days after pro-Syrian government fighters agreed to bolster the Kurdish forces in the northwest.

 SOHR and a witness later said that Syrian government forces had entered the areas controlled by the Kurdish fighters.
 YPG spokesman Nouri Mahmoud however denied this claim.
 A YPG commander later stated that Kurdish fighters had shifted to Afrin to help repel a Turkish assault.
 As a result, he said the pro-Syrian government forces had regained control of the districts previously controlled by them.

 Throughout the start of 2020, the SAA made advances in the Idlib and Aleppo countryside.
 On 17 February, they had regained control of the last rebel-held suburbs in Aleppo city, gaining full control for the first time since 2012.

 Starting from 27 November 2024, the Syrian rebels, under lead of HTS, launched a major offensive into the western and southern Aleppo governate capturing the entirety of the western governate.
 This offensive resulted in the rebels entering Aleppo two days after starting the offensive, making it the first rebel presence in Aleppo since the end of the battle in 2016.